max-mapper/blog/posts/hd-live-streaming-cats.md

 I spent some time learning about the differences between encoding/decoding and muxing/demuxing.
 Muxing/demuxing is cheap (it just means wrapping the encoded video in a container format, e.g. `.mp4` or `.avi`), but encoding/decoding is difficult and slow and involves lots of math and patents.

-Then we started fostering some kittens.
-And since part of our job was to find them adoptive parents (we can't keep cats permanently), I figured a HD live stream would help find them a home.
-I looked the options, and it came down to UStream vs YouTube "Live Events".
-UStream charges $99 bucks a month for HD streaming (seriously) and YouTube "Live Events", a feature [baked into YouTube.com](https://www.youtube.com/my_live_events), offers 24 hour HD live streaming for free, with the last 4 hours of each stream available as a regular youtube video afterwards.
+Then recently I agreed to take care of some kittens for a week.
+And since part my job was to find them adoptive parents (can't keep cats permanently), I figured a HD live stream would help find them a home.
+I looked the options, and the best one was YouTube "Live Events".
+UStream charges $99 bucks a month for HD streaming (seriously) and YouTube "Live Events", a feature [baked into YouTube.com](https://www.youtube.com/my_live_events), offers 24 hour HD live streaming for free, with the last 4 hours of each stream available as a regular YouTube video afterwards.

 Basically you create a new 'Live Event' on YouTube and it gives you a `rtsp://` url you can stream audio/video to, and a public YouTube URL that anyone with a browser or YouTube app can watch live.
 And it's free, and supports HD.
 Pretty sweet!